Keeping Keto

 Carbohydrates in this diet are in the form of net carbs, as opposed to the more traditional measure of total carbs.
 Total carbs are exactly what they sound like: the total amount of carbs consumed in one day.
 Net carbs however, is the total carbs in any given food item, minus its grams of fiber.

 These components are subtracted due to the fact that they are not digested in the body.
-The FDA requires that total carbohydrates are listed on food labels, but they don't require any other carbohydrate subcategories to appear.
+The FDA requires that total carbohydrates be listed on food labels, but they don't require any other carbohydrate subcategories to appear.
 Therefore, net carbs must be consciously monitored either through manual calculation and/or utilization of the Healthi app in order to successfully maintain this allotted macro- nutrient percentage.

 Why Should You Try it?